Laos Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of ASEAN member states and select other countries can enter without a visa
+Citizens of ASEAN member states do not require a visa for tourism purposes.

 Arrival Process